-PRECAUTIONS ON CRUISE CONTROL
+Type A (if so equipped) PRECAUTIONS ON CRUISE CONTROL

 - 1. CANCEL switch

 - 2. ACCEL/RES switch

 - 3. COAST/SET switch

 - 4. ON/OFF switch

 - If the cruise control system malfunctions, it cancels automatically.
-The C light in the instrument panel then blinks to warn the driver.
+The CRUISE indicator light in the instrument panel then blinks to warn the driver.
+For additional information, refer to "Warning lights, indicator lights and audible reminders" in the "Instruments and controls" section of this manual. - If the CRUISE indicator light blinks, push the cruise control ON/OFF switch off and have the system checked.
+It is recommended that you visit a NISSAN dealer for this service.

-- If the '' light blinks, turn the cruise control switch off and have the system checked.
-It is recommended that you visit a NISSAN dealer for this service. - The ' light may blink when the cruise control switch is turned ON while pushing the ACCEL/RES, COAST/SET, or CANCEL switch.
+• The CRUISE indicator light may blink when the cruise control ON/OFF switch is pushed ON while pushing the ACCEL/RES, COAST/SET, or CANCEL switch.
 To properly set the cruise control system, use the following procedures.